 After questioning his patient about the painting, Dr. Pool was convinced it was of Theodosia Burr Alston.
 Mann told Anna that the painting was found by her deceased husband, Joseph Tillet inside the cabin of a shipwrecked schooner near Kitty Hawk, N.C.

 Pool received the portrait in lieu of payment and spent the following years trying to authenticate Alston’s likeness with members of the Burr and Alston families.
 But, unfortunately, the family members could not agree if it was Alston or not.

 Alston’s disappearance remains a mystery to this day.
 And despite stories of pirates, enigmatic portraits found on schooners, and anonymous gravesites, the most likely cause of her disappearance is also the most mundane.
 On Jan.
 2 and 3, 1812, fierce storms raged along the Patriot’s route on the Outer Banks off the coast of North Carolina.
 Considering other ships were damaged in the region it seems most likely the Patriot, and Theodosia Burr Alston were lost at sea.

 Next, check out the unexplained disappearances of Kris Kremmers and Lisane Froon.
-Then, read about Amy Lynn Bradley, who vanished while on a family cruise.
+Then, read about Bobby Dunbar, who disappeared and came back as a new boy.